brettz9/bopomofo/README.md

 ## To-dos

-1. Add more testcafe tests
+1. Add more testcafe tests (or better, switch to Cypress with coverage)
 1. Allow filtering of possible choices by consonant, medial (or final?)
 1. Allow input of tone to flashcards playback
 1. Keep a memory of user's progress, more often omitting items marked